SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You master fighting with two weapons, gaining the following benefits:
 • You gain a +1 bonus to AC while you are wielding a separate melee weapon in each hand.
-• You can use two-weapon fighting even when the one handed melee weapons you are wielding aren't light.
+• You can use two-weapon fighting even when the one-handed melee weapons you are wielding aren't light.

 # 29. - *Dwarven Fortitude* ©